mdolab/pyoptsparse/doc/postprocessing.rst

 while the bottom grayed section contains user-selectable options.
 Here, we will focus on the user options.

-The selectable variables are contained opn the lefthand side of the options panel in scrollable listboxes.
+The selectable variables are contained on the lefthand side of the options panel in scrollable listboxes.
 You can select multiple items from the listboxes using the normal selection operators such as control and shift.